-Asymmetric links are common in wireless networks for a variety of physical, logical, operational, and legal considerations.
+tions.
 The transmission range of a node might be limited by the capabilities of the hardware or by power limitations.
 A node might need to limit its transmission power to avoid interference with a licensed user of the spectrum, or because of dynamic spectrum management considerations.
 In military applications, considerations of stealth might require some nodes to reduce their transmission power.
+In addition to these, [3] mentions some schemes have been proposed recently to maintain optimum network topology by tuning the transmission range of individual nodes [4-6], which leads to possible unidirectional links.

-In this paper we introduce a MAC layer protocol for wireless networks with asymmetric links.
-The MAC layer protocol requires fewer nodes to maintain silence during a transmission than the protocols proposed in [1], [2].
-We introduce a set of metrics characterizing the ability of a medium access control protocol to silence nodes which can cause collisions.
+In this paper we introduce a MAC layer protocol for wireless networks with Asymmetric links (AMAC).
+The MAC layer protocol requires fewer nodes to maintain silence during a transmission than the protocols proposed in [1,2].
+We introduce a set of metrics characterizing the ability of a MAC protocol to silence nodes which can cause collisions.